 Traditional layout using 5x6 blocks or 30 shirts with sashing (framing) and different color "cornerstone" with one with additional outer border.

-Some of the quilting pattern selections stitched on t-shirt quilts
+Some of the quilting pattern selections stitched on t-shirt quilts - simple and open designs are best.

 Swirls quilting design Allover Meander Deb's Swirls